How to Fix Excel Formula Errors

-Common Excel Formula Errors is a Excel function that helps to handle errors in excel by returning a specified message when an error occurs..
+Fix Excel Formula Errors is a Excel function that wraps a risky calculation with iferror so the sheet returns a clear fallback instead of a raw excel error.
 Formula Genius generates and validates this formula automatically from a plain-English prompt.

 The Formula